The very best of the Sea of Cortez

 The Sea of Cortez is an interesting place.
 We started diving here many years ago when giant mantas were common and multiple schools of hammerhead sharks would swirl around El Bajo.
 Commercial fishermen hit the place really hard in the 1990’s before the government of Mexico enacted exclusionary zones and marine protected area.
 Our beautiful sea has come back to life but it is different than before.
 Whale sharks are still resident seasonally off La Paz.
 The sea lions at Los Islotes were never impacted.
 Humpback whales still show up every winter.
 And the huge schools of panamic fish are as abundant as ever before.
 We are seeing hammerhead sharks at El Bajo and Los Animas and mantas at La Reyna although not as abundantly as before.
 We finally figured out where the humboldt squid are and it’s quite a trek to get there!
 We discovered the stunning number of whale sharks at Bahia de Los Angeles in the northern sea of cortez.
 And there is an excellent chance of seeing bull sharks at Cabo Pulmo.

-Water temperatures and visibility in the Southern Sea of Cortez improve dramatically in mid-July through the first Norte winds at the end of November.
-Our trips run from September to December.
+Water temperatures and visibility in the southern Sea of Cortez improve dramatically in mid July through the first norte winds at the end of November.
+Our trips run from August-November.

 Loads!
-4 dives per day.
-Tons!
-Four dives per day!
+Up to four dives per day!
 Guests will also have ample time for shore walks, kayaking, paddle boarding, and relaxation.

-It is best to fly into Cabo San Lucas (SJD) the day before your trip departure.
-We have excellent contract rates with local hotels, and our staff at the SEE CREATURES Dive Center will be waiting to take care of you!
+It is best to fly into Cabo San Lucas (SJD) the day before.
+We have excellent contract rates with local hotels and our staff at the Cabo Dive Center will be waiting to take care of you!